Limespy/sarajas/README.md

 1. To get a database/API hybrid to allow management and connections between arbitrary systems.
 2. Learn metaprogramming with python

+This project will be a kind of sandbox for me.
+Here I wil set very loose limitations to myself on what is sensible and reasonable programming.
 ### Meditations

 Flexibility is paramount.